davecore82/davecore82.github.io/about.md

 permalink: /about/
 ---

-Azure Cloud Consultant @Microsoft. he/him. #azure #ubuntu #kubernetes.
+Openshift Technical Account Manager at RedHat. he/him. #openshift #kubernetes.
 Opinions are my own and not the views of my employer.